bitfolk/enoch/README.md

     As above, but report stats for nickname `foo`.

+*   `textban`

+    Report the current list of banned quote text regular expressions.
+New quotes matching any of these regular expressions will not be allowed.

+    The `textban` command is only available to bot admins and only works in private message.

+*   `textban add /regexp/ Reason`

+    Add a new text ban which will prevent quotes matching `/regexp/` from being added.
+Note that `/regexp/` is treated as a Perl-compatible regular expression, *not* a POSIX one.
+The `Reason` is required; it will be shown to users who try to add quotes which match the ban.

+*   `textban del /regexp/`

+    Delete the text ban for `/regexp/`.

 ## Software Dependencies

 Unfortunately this is probably quite useless on networks that don't use some sort of IRC services and an ircd which shows in WHOIS which account a given user is authenticated against (e.g. Charybdis).